Billie Eilish: 2015–2017: Don't Smile at Me

-On January 14, 2017, Eilish released an EP with four remixes by Astronomyy, Blackbear, Goldhouse, and Cautious Clay for "Ocean Eyes", and released another EP for "Six Feet Under" featuring remixes by Blu J, Gazzo, Jerry Folk, and Aire Atlantica.
-Following the success of the "Ocean Eyes" remixes, Eilish released "Bellyache" on February 24, 2017, A music video for the song was released on March 22, 2017, and was directed by Miles and AJ.
-Eilish later released "Bored" on March 30, 2017, as part of the soundtrack to the Netflix series 13 Reasons Why.
-A music video for "Bored" was later released on June 26, 2017.
+On January 14, 2017, Eilish released an EP with four remixes by Astronomyy, Blackbear, Goldhouse, and Cautious Clay for "Ocean Eyes", and another EP for "Six Feet Under" featuring remixes by Blu J, Gazzo, Jerry Folk, and Aire Atlantica.
+After the success of the "Ocean Eyes" remixes, Eilish released "Bellyache" on February 24, 2017.
+A video for the song was released on March 22, 2017, directed by Miles and AJ.
+Eilish released "Bored" on March 30, 2017, as part of the soundtrack to the Netflix series 13 Reasons Why.
+A video for "Bored" was released on June 26, 2017.
 In March of the same year, Apple Music showcased Eilish at the South by Southwest music festival.
 On June 30, 2017, Eilish released "Watch".
-Eilish later released another single, "Copycat", which was released on July 14, 2017, and announced the release of her debut EP, Don't Smile at Me.
+Eilish released another single, "Copycat", on July 14, 2017, and announced the release of her debut EP, Don't Smile at Me.
 Eilish later released "Idontwannabeyouanymore" and "My Boy".
 On August 11, 2017, Eilish released Don't Smile at Me.
 The EP was a sleeper hit, reaching number 14 on the US Billboard 200.
 Eilish embarked on the Don't Smile at Me Tour throughout October 2017 in support of her EP.
 Eilish released "Bitches Broken Hearts" through SoundCloud on November 10, 2017.

 Eilish's team worked with Spotify, which promoted her on its most popular playlist, "Today's Top Hits".
 The Baffler described Eilish's sound as fitting into the "streambait" genre consisting of largely "mid-tempo, melancholy pop" influenced by Lana Del Rey, whose "singing style, bleakness, and... hip-hop influenced production" shaped the aesthetic.
 Eilish's commercial success expanded with her Spotify promotion.
-In September 2017, Apple Music named Eilish their Up Next artist, which followed with a short documentary, a live session EP and an interview with Zane Lowe on Apple Music's radio station Beats 1.
-That month, the live EP titled Up Next Session: Billie Eilish was released.
-On December 15, 2017, Eilish released her collaboration with American rapper Vince Staples titled "&Burn", which is a remix of her previously released single "Watch".
-It was later included on the expanded edition of Don't Smile at Me.
+In September 2017, Apple Music named Eilish their Up Next artist, which followed with a short documentary, a live session EP, and an interview with Zane Lowe on Apple Music's radio station Beats 1.
+That month, the live EP, Up Next Session: Billie Eilish, was released.
+On December 15, 2017, Eilish released her collaboration with American rapper Vince Staples, "&Burn", a remix of her single "Watch".
+It was included on the expanded edition of Don't Smile at Me.